-The use of ICSI provides an effective treatment for male factor infertility.
-The negative effects of abnormal semen characteristics and sperm quality on fertilization can be overcome with ICSI if viable sperm are available because the technique bypasses the shell around the egg (zona pellucida) and the egg membrane (oolemma) to deliver the sperm directly into the egg.
+Intracytoplasmic sperm injection (ICSI) is performed after previously frozen eggs are warmed.
+ICSI is necessary because of changes to the structure and function of the egg after freezing.
+ICSI bypasses the shell around the egg (zona pellucida) and the egg membrane (oolemma) to deliver the sperm directly into the egg.
 ICSI involves the direct injection of a single sperm into the interior of an egg using an extremely thin glass needle.

+In addition to being used to fertilize previously frozen eggs, ICSI is used to help couples with male factor infertility achieve pregnancy.
 ICSI allows couples with male factor infertility to achieve fertilization and live birth rates similar to those achieved with in vitro fertilization (IVF) using conventional methods of fertilization in men with normal sperm counts.
 ICSI can be performed even in men with no sperm in the ejaculate if sperm can be successfully collected from the epididymis or the testis.